primatejs/primate/docs/modules/official.md

 and include handlers for popular frontend frameworks, transactionalized data stores for various database systems, user sessions and bundling.

-Like Primate itself, all the official modules are licensed under the MIT license.
+Like Primate itself, the official modules are licensed under the MIT license.

 ## Handlers

-Handler modules extend Primate's component support to popular frontend frameworks such as React, Vue, Svelte or HTMX.
+Handler modules extend Primate's component support to popular frontend frameworks such as Svelte, React, Vue or HTMX.
 They register new file types that allow you to write components for these frameworks and use them with the `view` handler.